 This is simple, but if you talk about your art, you are more likely to sell it.
 I link back to a lot of my artwork and products here on my blog so this also helps with SEO for my shop website.

-If you write posts about certain things you’ve created and you are using the correct keywords, you have a chance to rank on google.
-Your work will more likely be found by someone looking to buy if you are showing up on google.
+If you write posts about certain things you’ve created and you are using the correct keywords, you have a chance to rank on Google.
+Your work will more likely be found by someone looking to buy if you are showing up on Google.

-For example, if you are writing a post about a firefly forest painting you did that you made into a greeting card, if someone searches firefly forest greeting card on google, your page could come up!
+For example, if you are writing a post about a firefly forest painting you did that you made into a greeting card, if someone searches firefly forest greeting card on Google, your page could come up!

 People also love to hear artists’ stories.
 Share stories about yourself, and explain how you’ve gotten to today in your artist journey or what makes you different.
 It’s amazing what some words can do and it might land you some sales and commissions.